The New 12-Sided £1 Coin

 The Royal Mint has officially introduced the new 12-sided £1 coin.
 Businesses across the UK need to adapt to this change, with coin counting and sorting equipment capable of processing both the old-shape and new-shape coins.

-As a leading innovator of currency processing solutions, Cummins Allison has been in consultation with the Royal Mint to ensure our machines will be ready to accept this new coin well in advance of it being put into circulation.
-We are in the process of contacting existing customers regarding the required hardware/software upgrade, email us or call us 0800 0186484 to get your upgrade started.
+As a leading innovator of currency processing solutions, we were in consultation with the Royal Mint to ensure our coin machines were ready to accept this new coin well in advance of it being put into circulation.

 For organisations that want to replace their equipment, we have a range of machines that offer fast and efficient coin sorting and counting.
 From the compact JetSort 1000, ideal for smaller operations, to the JetSort LX, with processing speeds of up to 4,100 coins per minute, our machines all offer 99.995% accuracy, utilising the industry's only exact-stop technology.
-View the full range here - as the UK currency changes, customers can rely on Cummins Allison to provide upgradeable, reliable coin processing solutions that are ready for the future.
+View the full range here.
+As currency in the UK changes, customers can rely on us to provide upgradeable, reliable coin processing solutions that are ready for the future.

-The current £1 coin has been in circulation for over thirty years, which is much longer than the normal life cycle of a modern British coin.
-All high value coins need occasional redesign to keep one step ahead of the counterfeiters; over time the current £1 coin has become increasingly vulnerable to highly sophisticated counterfeiting, so it is important to update the design to protect the long-term integrity of the currency.
+The old £1 coin had been in circulation for over thirty years, which is much longer than the normal life cycle of a modern British coin.
+All high denomination coins need occasional redesign to keep one step ahead of the counterfeiters.
+Over time the old £1 coin become increasingly vulnerable to highly sophisticated counterfeiting, so it was important to update the design to protect the long-term integrity of the currency.